slonigiraf/whitepaper/slonigiraf/ENG.md

 ## Private Enterprises Earn Revenue by Advocating for Educational Reform

-### Educational Organizations Acquire SLON Tokens to Establish Student Starting Capital
+### Educational Organizations Acquire Slon Tokens to Establish Student Starting Capital

 To utilize the Slonigiraf educational model, schools or universities must ensure that all students have adequate funding.
 As previously discussed, educational institutions cannot assume that all students are financially well-off and should provide starting capital for each student (refer to Table 8).
 Additionally, simply giving money to students is not a viable solution as they may spend it before realizing its importance for new forms of communication and education.
-To address this, schools or universities should purchase SLON tokens for students to use instead of money.
-The cost of purchasing SLON tokens is less than issuing and maintaining new tokens, making it a cost-effective option for any educational organization.
+To address this, schools or universities should purchase Slon tokens for students to use instead of money.
+The cost of purchasing Slon tokens is less than issuing and maintaining new tokens, making it a cost-effective option for any educational organization.

-As stated in Table 8, the total demand for SLON by educational organizations worldwide is 98.3 billion USD, comparable to the net profit of the largest companies such as Apple or Microsoft in [2022](https://www.statista.com/statistics/269857/most-profitable-companies-worldwide/#).
+As stated in Table 8, the total demand for Slon by educational organizations worldwide is 98.3 billion USD, comparable to the net profit of the largest companies such as Apple or Microsoft in [2022](https://www.statista.com/statistics/269857/most-profitable-companies-worldwide/#).

 ### Some Students Stash Tokens Which Leads to an Additional Demand

 Individuals have different tendencies when it comes to saving money.
-Some students may earn more SLON tokens than spend and save them for a "rainy day."
+Some students may earn more Slon tokens than spend and save them for a "rainy day."
 It should lead to additional token demand by those students who spend more than they earn.
-These could be students from wealthy families with enough pocket money to buy SLON tokens out of the educational organization.
+These could be students from wealthy families with enough pocket money to buy Slon tokens out of the educational organization.

 To estimate the tendency to save money, we can examine the monetary base in various countries and determine that the value of funds held in individuals' pockets and bank accounts roughly equals the country's GDP.
 Using this information, we estimate that students will likely need 8 trillion USD worth of tokens, as this is the additional GDP generated by this type of education.
 Therefore, we anticipate an extra demand of tokens totaling 7.9 trillion USD: